Knowledge & FAQ

 -

-In near-natural bathing waters, we learn that habitats can be shared and that the presence of other organisms, whether animal or plant, is an enrichment.
+In near-natural bathing waters, we learn that habitats can be shared and that a „counterpart“, whether animal or plant, is an enrichment.